DorsetProject/todo-agent/README.md

 The TodoAgent is a Dorset intelligent agent that creates and manipulates a user's to do list.
 The todoAgent can place the list in either a file or a database, depending on the user's configurations.
 A user can add to, remove from, and get items from the to do list.

-## Getting started

-Before using the ToDoAgent with a database, the user must create the database using MySQL.
-Alternatively, the ToDoAgent will automatically create the file if it does not already exist.

 ## Configurations

 See sample.conf for configuration example.